todogroup/osposurvey/2020/questions.md

 * Project code quality
 * Cost savings
 * Other (please specify)
->LH Note: "Project code quality" and "Cost savings" were supposed to be new choices in 2019 but were never added to the online survey instrument.

-23. What have been the top three biggest challenges in establishing an open source program?
+24. What have been the top three biggest challenges in establishing an open source program?
 (Choose three)
 * Strategy: planning or knowing how to approach it
 * Finding an open source program manager
 * Finding legal staff with open source expertise